LawalZainab/Leveraging-Machine-Learning-for-Early-Prediction-and-Management-of-Diabete-BigData-Analytics-Project/README.md

 XX_train, XX_test, YY_train, YY_test = train_test_split(XX, YY, test_size=0.20, stratify= YY, random_state= 11)
  ```
 ## Handling missing cells

+Following the split of the data into training and test sets, it was discovered that some cells were missing.
+To address this issue, a condition was applied to the split which resulted in the missing cells being moved from the training set to the testing set.
+This condition was necessary to ensure that the missing cells were handled correctly during the training process, and to prevent any errors from occurring during prediction.

 #### Checking missing cells in training set and test set
 ``` Python